MarylandSaves Workplace Retirement Program Implemented, Sets Annual Compliance Certification Deadline of Dec. 1

 Employers are not required to make contributions toward the plan – for matching or administration.
 MarylandSaves is intended to be self-financing from fees collected on funds invested in the IRAs.

 What employees should know about the MarylandSaves program

 The MarylandSaves program does stipulate requirements for employees, as well, including:

 - Participants must be 18 years old

 - Employees don’t have access to an employer-sponsored retirement savings plan

 Employees will be enrolled automatically but can opt out of participating in the program at any time.
 The board has proposed an initial default contribution amount of 5% of employee compensation per paycheck.
+There is also an annual auto-escalation of 1%, up to a max of 10%.
 Employees will have the ability at any time to change the amount they want to defer through payroll.

 1National Institute of Retirement Savings, “The Continuing Retirement Savings Crisis”

 2U.S.
 Census Bureau, “Data by Enterprise Employment Size: U.S. & States.”